Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The University of Florida is one of the top-rated party schools in the country.
 The city's poverty rate is above the national average.
 Much of this, but not all, is attributed to the large student population.
 Urban sprawl is an issue, and homelessness is a problem.
-Gainesville is segregated, with whites and blacks living on opposite sides of the city.
+Gainesville is also segregated.

 Recommended as a Retirement Spot?
 Yes.
 Gainesville is definitely a college town with some lively student neighborhoods, but non-students seem to enjoy the city.